isomerpages/nlb-nrm/_initiatives/masterclass-series.md

 **29 January 2021, 8pm - 9pm**

-Join Dawn Cher aka SG Budget Babe as she explores the importance of taking care of your personal wealth and finance.
-Dawn will share her framework of personal finance whilst profiving an authentic and balanced view on financial management, types of income and building a portfolio for your future.
+Dawn Cher aka SG Budget Babe explored the importance of taking care of your personal wealth and finance.
+Dawn shared her framework of personal finance whilst providing an authentic and balanced view on financial management, types of income and building a portfolio for your future.

-The programme will be conducted entirely online.
-Participants may access the Zoom platform via the app or using a web browser.

-Learn more with our exclusive learning package: [Personal Finance and Investing](/Masterclass/Masterclass 2020 Personal Finance.pdf){:target="_blank"}
+Exclusive learning package: [Personal Finance and Investing](/Masterclass/Masterclass 2020 Personal Finance.pdf){:target="_blank"}

 ![banner PersonalF](\masterclass\Personal Finance Sketch.PNG)